Cambridge Bay Airport

 Cambridge Bay Airport (IATA: YCB, ICAO: CYCB) is located 1.6 NM southwest of Cambridge Bay, Nunavut, Canada, and is operated by the government of Nunavut.

+History

 In December 2005 the Government of Nunavut announced that they would spend $18 million to pave the runway.

 On 14 May 2008 a press release from the then Premier of Nunavut, Paul Okalik, and Member of the Legislative Assembly, Keith Peterson, indicated that over the next three years the runway would be widened and lengthened.

+On 6 May 2023, Canadian North operated its last flight into Cambridge Bay Airport with a Boeing 737-200 jet, a combi aircraft equipped for gravel runway operations, as this specific jetliner type was then retired from its fleet with the airline continuing to serve the airport, as of 2023, with ATR 42 turboprop aircraft.